Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 The workers eventually returned to their jobs, but the refrain kept running in the back of my head: "...What if...?
 How would the town eat if the grocery store shelves completely emptied??"
 In a crisis, shelves can empty in a heartbeat.
 Even in America the time could very well arise when only those with a survival plan would survive.

 We decided to incorporate live animals into our survival preparedness plan.
-Given the current sociological and political climate, we are even more sure that we made a wise decision.
+Given the current sociological and political climate, we are even more satisfied that the decision was a good one for us.

 Every domestic rabbit represents 1 meal for a family of four, plus a pot of stew.
 Each is also a defense against hunger in the face of interrupted income, food supply, or other threats to one's well-being.
 With a little bit of rabbit care, the meat "stores" very well on the live rabbit in its rabbit hutch.